 An LPFSA is available only for people who are enrolled in an HSA and it covers “limited” eligible expenses.
 More specifically, you can use an LPFSA to pay for out-of-pocket dental and vision items, services, and procedures.
 Sometimes this type of FSA is referred to as an “HSA Compatible FSA.”

-Like a health FSA, the maximum annual contribution amount is the same for an LPFSA (learn more about 2018 FSA contribution limits).
-LPFSAs also have use-it-or-lose it or the $500 maximum rollover, depending on the employer’s plan.
+Like a health FSA, the maximum annual contribution amount is the same for an LPFSA (learn more about LPFSA contribution limits).
+LPFSAs may also have the $550 maximum carryover, depending on the employer’s plan.

 Contact your benefits administrator or consult IRS publication 502 for a full list of eligible medical and dental expenses.

-The other exception is a dependent care FSA, also known as a DCAP.
-A DCAP can be used for pay for the cost of care for dependents under age 13 and for those who cannot care for themselves during the day while you’re working or attending school (such as an elderly parent or child with disabilities).
+A dependent care FSA, also known as a Dependent Care Assistance Plan (DCAP), can be used for pay for the cost of care for dependents under age 13 and for those who cannot care for themselves during the day while you’re working or attending school (such as an elderly parent or child with disabilities).

 Any eligible employee can have a DCAP account, regardless of whether they have an HSA or healthcare FSA, as long as their employer sponsors the account.
 The maximum annual contribution limit for a DCAP is $5,000.

 You can use a Dependent Care FSA for the following:

 Consult with your benefits administrator for a full list of DCAP eligible expenses.

 Talk to your benefits administrator about claims filing and reimbursement.
 Some TPAs offer a recurring expense form for daycare and other recurring expenses.